momardrame/Stock_Analysis/README.md

 # Stock Analysis

 ## Project Overview
-The purpose of this project is to conduct stock analysis of a stock using VBA.
+The purpose of this project is to conduct an analysis of a stock using VBA.

 ## Resources
 - MS Excel